Pensions After Death: State, Workplace & Private Pensions

 How do I trace a lost pension?

 Use the free government Pension Tracing Service at gov.uk/find-pension-contact-details or call 0800 731 0193.
 You will need the name of the former employer or pension provider.
 The service searches a database of over 200,000 pension schemes and gives you the contact details so you can enquire about benefits.
-Also check for old pension statements in the deceased's paperwork, as these will have scheme names and reference numbers.
+Also look for old pension statements in their paperwork, as these will have scheme names and reference numbers.

 Are inherited pensions taxable?

-If the deceased was under 75 at death, defined contribution pension benefits (lump sum or drawdown) are normally paid tax-free.
-If the deceased was 75 or over, benefits are taxed as income at the beneficiary's marginal tax rate.
+If they were under 75, defined contribution pension benefits (lump sum or drawdown) are normally paid tax-free.
+If they were 75 or over, benefits are taxed as income at the beneficiary's marginal tax rate.
 Defined benefit dependant's pensions are always taxed as income regardless of age.
 Most pension death benefits are outside the estate for inheritance tax purposes because they are paid at the trustees' discretion.

 How do I claim workplace pension death benefits?

-Contact the deceased's employer's HR department or the pension scheme administrator.
+Contact their employer's HR department or the pension scheme administrator.
 They will confirm what benefits are available and send the necessary claim forms.
-You will typically need to provide a death certificate, proof of your identity, and proof of your relationship to the deceased.
+You will typically need to provide a death certificate, proof of your identity, and proof of your relationship to them.
 Processing times vary, but most schemes aim to pay within 4 to 8 weeks of receiving a completed claim.

 Related guides